 Glenfinnan (Gleann Fhionnainn) is the station for the iconic “Harry Potter” viaduct, and the Glenfinnan Monument to highlanders who followed Bonnie Prince Charlie in the 1745 Jacobite campaign.

-There are two hotels with restaurants in the village.
+There is accommodation and restaurants in the village (including a seasonal restaurant beside the station).
 The National Trust centre with the Glenfinnan Monument is located 1 mile east of the station at the head of Loch Shiel.

 The most outstanding attraction, much heightened by the Harry Potter films and the Hogwarts Express, is the famous Glenfinnan Viaduct.
 Built in 1898 by Sir Robert McAlpine, as a mass concrete structure comprising 21 arches, it was an innovative civil engineering achievement when built.
-The Museum, with the aid of volunteers and grant funding has created a magnificent path viewing path.
+The Museum, with the aid of volunteers and grant funding has created a viewing path.
 The path leads from the station up the hillside and provides excellent views across the viaduct and the spectacular scenery.
 Note that the terrain is wild and rocky so the path does require stout shoes or boots and care.
 Click on the pictures below to appreciate the scale and spectacular surroundings.

 A winter view down Loch Shiel from near the railway.
 The Glenfinnan monument, standing at the head of the loch, commemorates the raising of the Jacobite Standard by Charles Edward Stuart at the start of the 1745 rebellion, the last civil war on British soil.
 Travellers on the ScotRail service trains can enjoy this view as they cross the Glenfinnan viaduct.
 Or you can add to the thrill of passing through this dramatic scenery and its associated poignant history, by travelling on the ‘Jacobite’ steam train from Fort William.